Dear Aunt Susan,

 You can also do the following to enhance your concentration:

-- Find a comfortable, pleasant place where you can study, a place where there will not be any distractions to lure your attention.
-Make it a habit to use this place for all your homework and studying.
+- Find a comfortable, pleasant place where you can study and where there will not be any distractions to lure your attention.
+Make it a habit to use this place for homework and studying.

 - Ensure that there is enough light and that you enjoy fresh air.

-- Eliminate all noise, and especially music, while you study.
+- Eliminate all noise, especially music, while you study.

 - Try to develop an active interest in the subject that you are studying.